Builders and Innovators: Conversation with Nick Mehta

 So as you're, as you're doing that, like, over the course of building out the business and building out the leadership team, what are the other little insights?

-There are a lot of entrepreneurs that are watching and and folks that are aspiring to perhaps start their own companies and build into a category as you have, along those along the way, you've picked up these little tips, tricks, techniques, what are the other little things in that trade off?
+There are a lot of entrepreneurs that are watching and and folks that are aspiring to perhaps start their own companies and and build into a category as you have along those along the way, you've picked up these little tips, tricks, techniques, what are the other little things in that trade off?

 You know, the trade off that you were just describing?
 What else would you share along the way that has been instrumental in building out Gainsight?

-Yeah, I'll just kind of riff off some random stuff.
-We can dive in any of these more detail.
+Yeah, I'll just kind of riff off some random stuff, we can dive in any of these more detail.

 I think one of them is early on, your early customers kind of set the sort of path for your company.

-And so there's a weird mix of you're trying to convince people to be your customer.
+And so there's a weird mix of you're trying to convince people to be your customer, but also like, you're trying to pick the right customer.

 And it's actually really hard.
 It's a lot like recruiting.
 You know, if you're recruiting an executive that senior, you're both selling and buying at the same time.